Remarkable Rocks, Kangaroo Island, South Australia. © South Australian Tourism Commission

 Things to do and top attractions on Kangaroo Island

 Walk among rare sea lions

 The Seal Bay Conservation Park on Kangaroo Island's south coast is the only place in the world where you can walk among endangered Australian sea lions.
 You can walk along a 900-metre (2950-foot) wooden boardwalk on a Boardwalk Tour and see the animals on the sand and in the surf, or you can take a guided 45-minute Seal Bay Experience tour onto the beach itself.
-There is also a two-hour Twilight Beach Tour.
-As well as being longer, this tour has fewer people.
 If you feel like taking to the water yourself, the safest swimming spots are off the north coast.
 Emu Bay, near Kingscote, is one of the most popular thanks to its clear waters and long shoreline.
 Stokes Bay offers a good camping spot and a sea pool enclosed by rocks.

-Eat a lunch of local seasonally available oysters, abalone, and King George whiting at the Oyster Farm Shop, in American River.
+Kangaroo Island is overflowing with fresh produce.
+Pick up a breakfast of lavender scones at Emu Bay Lavender, then stop at Clifford's Honey for a souvenir of delectable local honey.
+Eat a lunch of seasonally available oysters, abalone, and King George whiting at the Oyster Farm Shop, in American River.
 Dine on local produce under a giant fig tree in a pop-up summer eatery called the Enchanted Fig Tree, near Stokes Bay.
-Or try a meal of freshwater marron – a native Australian freshwater crayfish – at the Marron Café in the middle of the island.
 Another seafood hotspot is Kangaroo Island Fresh Seafoods and Takeaway at Kingscote.
 There are also farmers markets featuring local produce at Penneshaw, on the first Sunday of every month, and Kingscote, on the second and fourth Sunday of every month.

 Spot wild koalas, kangaroos and more